ViMaSter/service-scorecard-generator/ScorecardGenerator.Test/Visualizer/AzureWikiTableVisualizer/Example/Service Scorecard.md

 # Service Scorecard for YYYY-MM-DD

 Hover over columns to show full service paths and score justifications.
-Information on how to reach 100 points for each score can be found in the sub-pages of this page.
+Information on how to reach 100 points for each check can be found in the child pages:
 [[_TOSP_]]